Portfolio career

 in works like his 1994 book The Empty Raincoat.

 Handy's recognition of the portfolio career-path came about when he realised that individuals would be required to develop portable skillsets to meet the needs of a fast-moving future workplace.
 His prediction foresaw what is now known as the gig economy.

+In 2006 journalist Penelope Trunk wrote on her blog that the rise of portfolio careers came "as members of Generation X entered the workforce.
+Two-thirds of them were looking for an alternative to full-time employment as a more efficient path to self-discovery and finding the right career."

 Portfolio careers are often found in the creative industries where freelancing is the norm.

 Economic conditions mean many are now actively choosing to pursue portfolio careers to make the most of their earning potential.

 Advantages

 Advantages of a portfolio career include work–life balance, job security, flexibility, variety, multiple income streams and the ability to pursue individual interest areas.

 Ben Legg, CEO of UK-based social enterprise The Portfolio Collective, said: "A portfolio career is much more resilient than having one permanent role.
 In addition to having multiple income sources, your work is always evolving, as old clients roll off and you win new ones."

+There are benefits for employers, too.
+Mike Bank, Director of FlexRoles.com, said: "Flex or Fractional roles offer numerous advantages for businesses operating in today's fast-paced, competitive environment...
+Portfolio professionals bring fresh perspectives and diverse experiences to the table.
+Their ability to work across different industries and projects fuels innovation, creativity, and outside-the-box thinking."